marlonbarrios/jsvanilla-projects/README.md

 ## Fetching GitHub Calendar

-Cool code to fetch the calendar of contributions to a github account...commits and mnore commits...
+Cool code to fetch the calendar of contributions to a github account...commits and more commits...

 #github #webdev #calendar #js